 - DataStax Enterprise Packaged installs: /etc/dse/cassandra

 The commands archive_command and restore_command expect only a single command with arguments.
+The parameters must be entered verbatim.
 STDOUT and STDIN or multiple commands cannot be executed.
 To workaround, you can script multiple commands and add a pointer to this file.
 To disable a command, leave it blank.

 Archive a commitlog segment: